mecmartini/soulweb-docs/docs/drupal/drupal_configuration_management.md

 * `blacklist configuration`: settings or configuration entities.
 These will be removed from the active sync directory.
 * `graylist configuration`: settings or configuration entities.
 These will not be removed if they are in the active sync directory, but also not exported if they are not there yet.

 As default, we have `Dev` / `Stage` / `Prod` config environments already set up and configured on our drupal projects.
 Those are set to inactive.
 You must enable the `Dev` environment on your local environment to import / export is config.
-Open the `settings.local.php` and add this line:
+Open the `settings.dev.php` and add this line:

     $config['config_split.config_split.dev']['status'] = TRUE;